xeon22/chef-janitor/README.md

 This cookbook is meant to keep order on a running node to purge files on the filesystem that are unwanted.
-You could also apply some criteria to the files that are targeted such as glob patterns, age, and size.
+You could also apply some criteria to the files that are targeted such as regular expressions, age, and size.

 # Requirements